Winter Sports in Norway

 Norway is a country that is particularly known for the enthusiasm of its citizens about winter sports.
 Indeed, Norwegian people can’t live without having one or two winter sports as their hobbies.
-So, if you are pondering about travelling to Norway in winter with the purpose of undertaking winter sport activities, that’s surely a good idea!
+So, if you are pondering about traveling to Norway in winter with the purpose of undertaking winter sports activities, that’s surely a good idea!
 In this article, we will explore more about winter sports in Norway and the best places to go for that purpose.
 Besides, you may want to explore more about the best locations for skiing in Norway, and this we published in our previous article.

 When it comes to the most popular winter sports in Norway, different types of skiing are doomed to occupy the first places of many rankings.
 Norwegians are really in love with skiing, and you shouldn’t be surprised about it when reading through this list of the most popular winter sports in Norway.
 So, let’s have a look at the list.

 Cross-country skiing.
 When it comes to the question of the most popular winter sports in Norway, cross-country skiing beats anything.
 Cross-country skiing is an inherent part of the Norwegian culture, and even such a famous Norwegian like Fridtjof Nansen is a renowned skier, whose sculpture stands in front of the Holmenkollen Ski Museum.
 This article of ours contains the best locations for cross-country skiing in Norway.